Staff and Deacons

 - Rev Brad chu (English Pastor)

 Our church community is made up of three congregations that cater to three language groups: Cantonese, Mandarin, and English.
-As well, we have an adult Sunday School ministry that meets at 10:00am and 1:15pm on Sunday mornings and a Children's Sunday School ministry that runs concurrently with the 11:30am services.
+As well, we have an adult Sunday School ministry that meets at 2:30pm on the second Sunday afternoon and a Children's Sunday School ministry that runs concurrently with the 1:00pm services at both locations.

 We are involved in other ministries throughout the week.
 At present, some of our ministry involvements include: